 So instead of a kitchen, we got a 2 Burner Stove.
 And instead of a fridge, we bought a $40 cooler from REI.
 Its main purpose is to keep our beer cold for after-climb refreshment.
 So far this arrangement has worked out so well.

 (One thing I love about the cooler?
 It also doubles as a seat.)

 About 2 months, give or take.
 We took a break from working on the van to travel in Asia for a month.
 We needed it because we worked on the van everyday and we were in danger of burning out.
 I think I went to Home Depot more times in those 2 months than I’d been my whole life!

 One thing worth noting here is that we wouldn’t have been able to do this without the support of our families.
 They provided us with the workspace, the tools, and the expertise we needed to convert the Sprinter into a home.
 Not to mention a place to live for the time it took us to do the work.

 It was truly a group effort.

-Boring details about living on the road:
+Boring details about living fulltime in a van: